 (The Tetons and the Snake River, 1942 – Ansel Adams – Image from Wikipedia Commons)

-I found a list of his interesting photographs on internet.
+Here is a list of some of his interesting photographs.
 Do check these out.
 View them on your computer’s full screen, sit back and admire them –

 - Monolith, The Face of Half Dome, Yosemite National Park, 1927.

 - Rose and Driftwood, San Francisco, California, 1932.

 - Georgia O’Keeffe and Orville Cox, Canyon de Chelly National Monument, 1937.

 - Clearing Winter Storm, Yosemite National Park, 1940.

 - Moon and Half Dome, Yosemite National Park, California, 1960.